 When I told him how dreadful I’d been, he reminded me that people had enjoyed me being human and genuine.
 The stuff ups I’d made were common and he too had been the same way until he’d got into the swing of things and learnt from the mistakes.
 An important part of the process.

 So back to Mia.
 I found myself slightly slipping into the slump of comparison, as she showed herself standing next to Malcolm Turnball, rubbing shoulders with the elite and of an award she had won.
 Mia then showed us, a picture of herself, the night she won the award.
 She was home, in the shower, holding a bowl of cornflakes, while eating her dinner.

 I laughed.
-I realised the women I raise on pedestals, are just like me; human and vulnerable and when they show that side of themselves, I like them even more.
+I realized the women I raise on pedestals, are just like me; human and vulnerable and when they show that side of themselves, I like them even more.
 I made a commitment that from this point forward, I will make my blogs more human and more vulnerable, just like you.